Please note that the SINP's In-Demand Occupation List was revised on May 1, 2019.

 - Have completed post-secondary education, training or apprenticeship that's comparable to the Canadian education system of at least one year in length.
 You must have earned a diploma, certificate or degree with this.

-- Have at least one-year work experience in the past 10 years:
+- One year work experience in the past 10 years in a skilled profession (non-trades);

-- Show proof of Professional Status or Licensure (for regulated occupations or those with professional certification standards in Canada and/or Saskatchewan) if required for your occupation.
+- You may be required to provide proof of Professional Status or Licensure (for regulated occupations or those with professional certification standards in Canada and/or Saskatchewan) for your occupation.
 Please see the SINP In-Demand Occupation List for these requirements.
-If this proof is required, your application will be held for processing until such proof is provided - all other required documents must be included in your application or your application will be returned as incomplete and your application fee will not be refunded.
+If you are requested to provide proof of licensure, your application will be held for processing until such proof is provided - all other required documents must be included in your application or your application will be returned as incomplete and your application fee will not be refunded.
+Do not provide licensure documents unless you have been advised by the SINP.

 - Have proof of settlement funds and a settlement plan.